fscosmetics/fscosmetics/_products/cheeks/powder-blush-copy.md

       hex: "ff8890"
       best_seller: "TRUE"
 ---
-Matte and shimmery blush-on with Vitamin E.
+Matte and shimmery blush-on with Vitamin E. This is a cheeck tint.